Post-election vote tallying raises fresh security concerns

 MANIPULATION OF THE VOTE COUNT

 The vote-tallying process itself is a target for interference.
-Election security experts say the day after polls close can be especially risk — especially if the election is close and the count protracted, as the U.S. is now facing.
+Election security experts say the day after polls close can be especially risky, especially if the election is close and the count protracted, as the U.S. is now facing.

 “Adversaries (of all kinds) now know more clearly where they need to intervene to affect the outcome,” he wrote, noting that in some voting jurisdictions election-management servers connect to the internet to receive votes while scanners that tally mail-in ballots also connect to them, giving attackers a potential route.